Sensing-Dev/doc/docs/tutorials/cpp/parse-gendc.md

 ContainerHeader next_gendc_descriptor= ContainerHeader(filecontent + descriptor_size + data_size);
 ```

 In this tutorial, let's display the data of the first available image data component, allowing you to extract only that sensor data from the container data.
-The function `getFirstComponentIndexWithDatatypeOf()` returns the index of the first available data component if its datatype matches the parameter.
+The function `getFirstComponentIndexByTypeID()` returns the index of the first available data component if its datatype matches the parameter.
 If it returns `-1`, it means no valid data is set on the sensor side.

 Here are some datatype difined by GenICam.